BBBase-EHeresy/PPPub/docs/rules_manual/courage.md

 ![](../media/rules_manual/line_of_sight_1.jpg)

 *A lumbering* Cave Troll *has charged Frodo.
 Wishing to save their friend from this terrifying beast, Merry and Pippin both attempt to Charge the Troll.
 As the Cave Troll has the Terror special rule, both Merry and Pippin must take a Courage test.
 Merry goes first and rolls a 3 and a 4.
 After adding these together, then adding his Courage value of 4, Merry scores a total of 11 and may immediately Charge the Troll.
 Next, Pippin makes his Courage test.
 However, Pippin only rolls a 1 and a 2.
-After adding his Courage value of 4, Pippin only scores a total of 7 and so cannot Charge the Troll — or move at all this turn.*
+After adding his Courage value of 4, Pippin only scores a total of 7 and so cannot Charge the Troll â€” or move at all this turn.*

 #### TAKING MULTIPLE COURAGE TESTS